Safest Teeth Whiteners

 Snap-in dentures are not as convenient as traditional removable dentures as they require implant surgery.
 Although the complication rate is low, implant surgery is still a procedure that requires local anesthetic in an outpatient setting, at a minimum.

-Depending on your tooth or gum decay severity, you may need a bone graft or sinus augmentation to support the denture implants.
+Depending on your bone level, you may need a bone graft or sinus augmentation to support the denture implants.
 This may require an extended healing period.

 It is also essential to know that snap-in dentures eventually break down.
 The attachments may also become loose and require tightening.